er-anubhav/Legalmind-ai/README.md

 # LegalMind AI

-Welcome to **LegalMind AI** – your ultimate AI-driven sidekick for legal research in Indian commercial courts! 🚀
+Welcome to **LegalMind AI** – ultimate AI-driven sidekick for legal research in Indian commercial courts! 🚀

 ## About Our Solution